alexdavid/exprestive/README.md

 ## Reverse routing
-Exprestive exports url building functions to a `routes` object.
-By default it is saved to `res.locals.routes` for easy access from views.
+Exprestive exports url building functions to `this.routes` in controllers and `res.locals.routes` for each request.

 ### Saving / accessing reverse routes
 In your routes file you can pass an `as` parameter to non-restful routes to define a reverse route.